 Shana R. Goetsch's art frequently involves themes of social justice, empowerment, love, loss and bereavement; she began painting in 1989 after witnessing the murder of her mother.
 Often using words, cultural references or found objects, she injects personal voice, history and memory into her pieces.
-Originally from southeastern Wisconsin, Goetsch's work has appeared in numerous exhibitions throughout Wisconsin, Virginia, Maryland, Arizona, New York, Washington D.C. and British Columbia, Canada.
-She received her MFA and MA in Community Arts from the Maryland Institute College of Art (MICA), and her BFA in Painting, with a minor in Printmaking from the Milwaukee Institute of Art & Design (MIAD).
+Originally from southeastern Wisconsin, Goetsch's work has appeared in numerous exhibitions nationally, and is held in private collections.
+She received her MFA and MA in Community Arts from the Maryland Institute College of Art (MICA), and her BFA in Painting, with a minor in Printmaking from the Milwaukee Institute of Art & Design.

 Goetsch is an artist and educator in the Baltimore, Maryland area.
-She is currently Adjunct Faculty at MICA, teaching First Year Experience - FORUM, as well as being Senior Adjunct Faculty in the Arts & Humanities Division at Howard Community College, with courses in Three-Dimensional Art & Design, Sculpture I, Two-Dimensional Art & Design, Drawing I, and Women, Art and Culture.
+She is currently Adjunct Faculty at MICA, as well as being Senior Adjunct Faculty at Howard Community College.
 As a community arts facilitator, she has worked with a variety of neighborhoods, schools and art centers within Baltimore City, including: City Arts, Better Waverly's 901 Arts, Jubilee Arts, Baltimore City Public Schools, Access Art, Asylee Women Enterprise, BSO OrchKids and Creative Alliance at the Patterson.

 Goetsch has served as a confidential advocate of survivors and witnesses for two domestic violence centers; Sojourner Family Peace Center (in conjunction with the Milwaukee County District Attorney's Office), and The House Of Ruth Maryland, where she completed a year-long, community artist residency through AmeriCorps.

-Shana received her Level-1 Certified Trauma Practitioner (CTP) distinction through the National Institute for Trauma and Loss in Children in May of 2017.
-She is also the founding director of a local, non-profit arts incubator, The Feminist Art Project - Baltimore, where she continues to use art as a vehicle for awareness, healing and advocacy.
+Shana received her Level-1 Certified Trauma Practitioner (CTP) distinction through the National Institute for Trauma and Loss in Children in 2017.
+She is also the founding director of a local non-profit, The Feminist Art Project - Baltimore, where she continues to use art as a vehicle for awareness, healing and advocacy.